 Apple’s iPadOS 15 software update released on September 20, bringing the various iPads much closer to being stand-alone devices for productivity.
 The new iPad software makes multitasking easier to grasp and adds features that simplify working with multiple apps, like Quick Notes and center window overlays for some apps.

 Apple has been improving the iPad’s multitasking steadily since the first iPad Pro arrived in 2015.
-While iPadOS 15 doesn’t revamp what multitasking looks like, it makes the existing multi-app configuration clearer and easier to activate.
+While iPadOS 15 doesn’t revamp what multitasking looks like, it makes the existing multi-app configuration easier to navigate.

-Split View and Slide Over are still the centerpieces of Apple’s multi-app strategy, but using them no longer requires hidden gestures that many people will never discover.
+Split View and Slide Over are still the centerpieces of Apple’s multi-app strategy, and they’re easier to find than ever.
 Now sitting at the top-center of every app is a three-dot menu.
 Selecting that menu pops up three icons: Full Screen, Split View, and Slide Over.

 In iPadOS 15, Apple makes it easier to view multiple instances of a single app.
 When opening an app with multiple windows, a “shelf” will appear at the bottom of the screen to display all open instances of that application.
 The shelf also includes an option to create a new window for that app.